 The earbuds attach to my ears snugly, thanks to the ergonomic design.
 There is no unwanted weight or pressure felt inside my ear canals, as the main earbud body is supported by the outer ear wall.
 The voice prompts are rather soft, too soft if I may critique, though it’s probably not a bad thing.
 Running with them is fine, they don’t wriggle nor exhibit any risk of dropping out of the ears.
 But due to the tight seal which isolates noise well, the drawback is that I hear my thumping footsteps as I jog.

 I was surprised that the Earfun Free produces respectable audio details for its price.
-Despite supporting only SBC codec, the audio reproduction is smooth with no jarring compression artifacts.
+Supporting both SBC and AAC codec, the audio reproduction is smooth with no jarring compression artifacts.
 The bass is heavy, punchy but leaves room for the treble, though the lows are slightly slow in the decay.
 Yet at the same time, I could hear the bass guitar lines clearer than some other earphones.
 The bass presence is impressive and offers some fun to my ears.
 The midrange benefits from the detailed bass and offers musical balance which I enjoy.
 Earfun Free achieves that without muddying the overall sound.

 The treble is less forward, and its first impression might not deliver that transparency that makes earphones stand out.
 But I prefer this balanced tuning for a more comfortable extended listening experience, even at higher volumes.
 The treble details are all there, just not as outstanding and pushy as the lower frequencies.
 The sound stage subtly reveals the depth when the track is not too overwhelming, for instance, when listening to Classical genres.
 The Earfun Free produces the dynamic range well, and my ears could not detect any distortion.
 Earfun Free has one of the better implementation of the SBC audio codec.